 Archival and manuscript collections are the historical papers of people and organizations.
 As unique primary sources, they contain one-of-a-kind documents, photographs and artifacts.
-Special Collections and University Archives holds more than 63,000 rare books dating from 1496 and over 14,000 linear feet of archival and manuscript material.
+Special Collections and University Archives holds more than 63,000 rare books dating from 1496 and more than 14,000 linear feet of archival and manuscript material.

 What collections do you have?

-Our existing strengths of Special Collections and University Archives collections are the social, political, and cultural history of Chicago; the history of education and practice of medicine in Chicago and elsewhere; and historical records of the University of Illinois at Chicago and its predecessors.
+The strengths of Special Collections and University Archives collections are the social, political and cultural history of Chicago; the history of education and practice of medicine in Chicago and elsewhere; and historical records of the University of Illinois at Chicago and its predecessors.